 I have been looking at the simply brilliant books by Tara books and its art galleries.
-I thought Tara Books Store were very innovative in using the native Indian art forms for story-telling, especially for children.
+I thought they were very innovative in using the native Indian art forms for story-telling, especially for children.
 In the meantime, I wrote a business case study on them for CII’s India Innovates series.
 That is when I came to know of their bookstore in Chennai.
 And it got added to my to-be-visited list for the next Chennai visit.

 Tara Books Store, Chennai

 Thankfully they have marked themselves very clearly on Google maps.
 And have put a couple of boards in the lanes leading to them; otherwise, it would be a nightmare to locate them.
-As I entered the house converted into office cum bookstore cum public space for readings and meetings, the first thing that locked the eyes was the colorful walls and pillars with stories painted on them.
+As I entered the house converted into an office cum bookstore cum public space for readings and meetings, the first thing that locked my eyes was the colorful walls and pillars with stories painted on them.
 Color-laden books were piled up against the white stands in a way that colors stood out even more brightly.

-If you love books and if you have young children, Tara Books store is a highly recommended place on your next visit to Chennai.
+If you love books and if you have young children, the Tara Books store is a highly recommended place on your next visit to Chennai.
 Visiting the store would be a learning experience in itself.

 OMG.
 So lovely.
 This is now a must-visit for me.
 Thanks for featuring this store.